Link2004tw/quantum-energy-contracts/docs/SETUP.md

 Development Setup Guide for EnergyContract
 This guide provides a comprehensive setup for developing, testing, and deploying the EnergyContract smart contract using Hardhat with the @nomicfoundation/hardhat-toolbox plugin and the Remix Solidity IDE with AI-powered security features.
-It covers IDE configuration, dependencies, local blockchain setup, testing environment, deployment process, professional QA process, common troubleshooting issues, and Firebase setup to ensure developers can get productive quickly.
+It also covers setting up a Next.js frontend in the solarfarm_ui directory with Firebase for authentication and Realtime Database.
+The guide includes IDE configuration, dependencies, local blockchain setup, testing environment, Firebase and Next.js setup, deployment process, professional QA process, and common troubleshooting issues to ensure developers can get productive quickly.
 IDE Configuration
 Recommended IDEs

-Visual Studio Code (VS Code): A lightweight, extensible IDE for Solidity and JavaScript development, ideal for Hardhat integration and local testing.
+Visual Studio Code (VS Code): A lightweight, extensible IDE for Solidity, JavaScript, and TypeScript development, ideal for Hardhat, Next.js, and Firebase integration.
 Remix Solidity IDE: A web-based IDE for Solidity development, offering AI-powered security analysis, static analysis, and easy contract compilation and deployment.
 Access at remix.ethereum.org.

 VS Code Extensions